IAkumaI/sharedb-secure/README.md

 model.socket.stream.checkServerAccess = true; // If you want to check access on the server side
 ```

+### Features

+Library provide access controll for create, read, update and delete oprations with ShareDB in DerbyJS application.

+* Allow to read only several fields for some user group
+* Disallow to read whole collections for another group
+* Allow only create but not update operations on any of fields for any colelction for any user group
+* Schema validation with Z-Schema

 ### Options

 You may view example options in example directory.
 Options is a JavaScript Object with keys: